esco/superhash-node/README.md

 map.get(1,{ name: 'foo' }, true);
 //'value'
 map.delete(1,{ name: 'foo' }, true);
-//true <--- succesfully delete key,val pair from map
+//true <--- succesfully delete keys,val pair from map
 ```

 ## FAQ

-### What types can be used to create a hash key?
+### What types of objects can be used to create a hash key?

 Thanks to [toSource](https://github.com/marcello3d/node-tosource) the following types are supported